RobTheThief/ci-4-blugold/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Google Fonts:](https://fonts.google.com/)
-   - Google fonts were used to import the 'Open Sans' font into the style.css file which is used in all text on the page.
-Google fonts icons was also used for the search information icon and the drawer tab double arrow icon.
+   - Google fonts Material symbols were used to import the 'Open Sans' font into the style.css file which is used in all text on the page.
+Google fonts Material symbols icons was also used for the search information icon and the drawer tab double arrow icon.
 1. [Git](https://git-scm.com/)
    - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)